Join Our Newsletter

 Attachment issues often remain unrecognised and unacknowledged for many years, and only those children with obvious behavioural difficulties tend to get appropriate help in early life.
 Many adults continue to suffer problems with relationships, feelings of insecurity, fear, guilt and shame, related to early attachment problems.
 Psychotherapy for these type of issues tends to be fairly long-term, depending on the complexity of developmental problems and any presence and extent of trauma involved.
 It is essential that you find a therapist who is experienced and adequately trained, and whom you feel comfortable with (though due to the nature of attachment problems it may be hard to trust any helper to begin with).

-I offer treatment for adults experiencing relationship difficulties and other problems related to early attachment, incorporating Neurolinguistic Psychotherapy, Eye Movement Desensitisation & Reprocessing, Sandplay Therapy, Parts Therapy, Somatic Experiencing and Emotional Freedom Techniques.
+I offer treatment for adults experiencing relationship difficulties and other problems related to early attachment, incorporating Neurolinguistic Psychotherapy, Comprehensive Resource Model, Eye Movement Desensitisation & Reprocessing, Sandplay Therapy, Parts Therapy, Somatic Experiencing and Emotional Freedom Techniques.

-Appointments are available at my clinics in Glossop, High Peak (Derbyshire) or in Mossley (Lancashire) - both venues are around 30 minutes drive or a train ride from the centre of Manchester.
+Appointments are held at my private practice in Glossop, High Peak (Derbyshire), around 30-40 minutes drive or a train ride from the centre of Manchester.
 Online and telephone consultations may be available subject to suitability - please enquire.

 For more information about help available for young people, visit the Children's Issues page.